DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/utils/benchmarkingScripts/BENCHMARKING_SCRIPTS_DOCUMENTATION.md

 * square brackets `[...]` mean argument inside them is optional;
 * pipe `|` sign delimits different options.

+Besides, "aopass" in the text simply stands for "atomic ordering pass".

+## Important notes

-All scripts are expected to be executed only from the [benchmarkingScripts](./) directory.
+* All scripts are expected to be executed only from the [benchmarkingScripts](./) directory.

-Finally, "aopass" in the text simply stands for "atomic ordering pass".
+* All scripts can be run on both *Linux x64* and *MacOS Arm64* machines, described in the [RESEARCH_MACHINES.md](../../benchmarkReports/RESEARCH_MACHINES.md).
+However, scripts should be manulally verified before using on another machines.

 ## Build and run aopass benchmarks: [`runPassBenchmark.sh`](./runPassBenchmark.sh)